Melitta Schenk Gräfin von Stauffenberg: Death

 On 4 April, with her assistant pilot Hubertus, she set out for Buchenwald.
 Seeing from the air that the special prisoner compound was empty – the prisoners had been moved to Regensburg – she flew back to Weimar.
-They flew some personnel from Weimar in an overloaded Siebel Si 204 onto Pilsen where they exchanged the Siebel for a two-seater Bü 181 Bestmann trainer on 6 April.
-At Marienburg Hubertus left her to fly on to Straubing and then Regensburg to look for her husband.
-By that point her husband and other prisoners had been moved again; Melitta got a Gestapo authorisation to visit the commandant at Schönberg where they had been taken.
+They flew some personnel from Weimar in an overloaded Siebel Si 204 to Pilsen, where they exchanged the Siebel for a two-seater Bü 181 Bestmann trainer on 6 April.
+At Marienburg, Hubertus left her to fly on to Straubing and then Regensburg to look for her husband.
+By that point, her husband and other prisoners had been moved again; Melitta got a Gestapo authorisation to visit the commandant at Schönberg, where they had been taken.

 She took off early on 8 April 1945, flying low to the ground along the line of the railway to navigate.
-An American fighter looking for trains to attack along the line attacked near Straßkirchen, Bavaria.
+An American F-6D reconnaissance airplane flown by First Lieutenant Norbourn Thomas, who was hunting Ju 87s, attacked her near Straßkirchen, Bavaria.
 She crash-landed the aircraft and was conscious when civilians arrived to help.
 She asked for assistance to get out of the aircraft, and was extracted from the aircraft alive.
 The civilians reported her most serious injury appeared to be a broken leg.

-A local doctor, Hans Siegl from Straßkirchen, arrived at the scene but as a Luftwaffe doctor and other military were on scene his services were not needed; she was taken off in an ambulance.
+A local doctor, Hans Siegl from Straßkirchen, arrived at the scene, but as a Luftwaffe doctor and other military were on scene, his services were not needed; she was taken off in an ambulance.
 Von Stauffenberg's injuries did not appear life-threatening, but she died two hours later.
 Her remains were taken to the hospital in Straubing, where the town mortuary book noted as the cause of death "...skull base fracture, tearing of the left thigh, fracture of the right ankle."
 Her husband learned of her death a few days later.

 She was buried on 13 April in St Michaels Cemetery, arranged by Staubing airbase commander's assistant.
 In September 1945 Alexander arranged to have her exhumed and transported to the Stauffenberg estate at Lautlingen where she was interred in the family crypt on 8 September 1945.